danielli44/Space-Board-Game/README.md

 # Space Board Game

 ## Description
-* Local two player board game involving two fighting sides.
-Destroy all of the opponent ships to win
+* Local two player board game involving two fighting fleets of ships.
+Destroy all of the opponent ships to win.
 * Select pieces and move them using the arrow keys.
 Press E to attack an enemy ship.

 ## How to Play